origamiscienceguy/FurnITure_Audio_Engine/README.md

 Read the comments in that file to learn how to initialize the engine and how to play sounds with it.

-Logo and sample audio by PotatoTeto
+Logo and sample audio by potatoTeto